discordx-ts/discordx/docs/docs/decorators/commands/slash.md

 # @Slash - Discord commands

-Discord has it's own command system now, you can simply declare commands and use Slash commands this way
+Discord has it's own command system now, you can simply declare commands and use application commands this way

 ```ts
 import { Discord, Slash } from "discordx";